CBD and South East Light Rail: Post-opening works

 Following the completion of light rail, the southbound lane of George Street from Bathurst Street to Campbell Street was never reopened to traffic.
 In May 2020, City of Sydney proposed to convert the southern section of George Street (Bathurst Street to Rawson Place) to a pedestrian-only boulevard, extending the existing boulevard southwards from Bathurst Street.
 These also included the narrowing of George Street to one lane per direction south of Rawson Place.
 The section of Devonshire Street between Chalmers Street and Elizabeth Street, which was also never reopened to traffic, was also proposed to be converted to a pedestrian boulevard.
 In July 2020, the northbound lane from Ultimo Street to Bathurst Street and the southbound lane from Campbell Street to Rawson Place was temporarily closed to traffic in preparation for a conversion in the future.

 Community consultation was undertaken between September and October 2020.
 The proposed conversions of George Street and Devonshire Street were approved in the Council meeting in December 2020.
 Works on George Street began on the east side of the light rail tracks near Bathurst Street in March 2021, and would progress south on both sides towards Railway Square, with works south of Goulburn Street to begin in late 2021 Works on Devonshire Street would begin in 2022.
 The section between Bathurst Street and Goulburn Street was completed in September 2021.

 Separate to the pedestrian boulevard works, the traffic lights at the intersection of Devonshire Street and Marlborough Street east of the Surry Hills stop were removed in February 2021.
 Right turn bans were also introduced from Devonshire Street to Crown Street in both directions.
 These were in response to a number of high risk safety incidents and complaints for long waiting times for pedestrians, trams, buses and motor vehicles.

 Operation

 As a member of the ALTRAC Light Rail consortium, Transdev will operate the line until the end of the PPP, set to end at 2036.
 Services on the Randwick branch are numbered L2 and services on the Kingsford branch are numbered L3.
+In September 2024 John Laing Group increased its shareholding in ALTRAC from 32.5% to 95% after purchasing Aware Super's 62.5% stake.